ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/anatomyofavisualization.md

 ###.api
 You should not need to change anything in this folder.
 It contains module and schema definitions for the packager to use in constructing your `samplePiChart.pbiviz`.

-*   `PowerBI-visuals.d.ts`: The declaration file for the Power BI Typescript components.
+*   `PowerBI-visuals.d.ts`: The declaration file for the Power BI TypeScript components.
 If you are unfamiliar with the concept of a declaration file, documentation is available [here](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).
 *   `schema.capabilities.json`: Defines the legal schema for `capabilities.json`.
 *   `schema.dependencies.json`: Defines the legal schema for the optional `dependencies.json`. `dependencies.json` is used for defining CRAN dependencies if you are using R. Usinng R is outside the scope of this tutorial, and this will not be covered.
 *   `schema.pbiviz.json`: Defines the legal schema for `pbiviz.json`.